Efficient prescription to search for linear gravitational wave memory from hyperbolic black hole encounters and its application to the NANOGrav 12.5-year dataset: Probing PTA implications of our GWhyp package

 We are now in a position to pursue injection studies of our LGWM signals, characterized by specific values of the `shape' and `projection' parameters listed in Table.~\ref{param:tab}, using the above-described simulated TOAs.
 Our studies deal with two distinct scenarios.
 In the first set of runs, we do not inject Intrinsic Pulsar Red Noise (IRN) realizations into our simulated data mainly due to simplicity and computational efficiency considerations.
 In the second set of runs, we include IRN realizations injected at their maximum likelihood values obtained from the NG12.5 GWB search.
 In what follows, we refer to these two categories as LGWM+CURN and LGWM+CURN+IRN searches.
 It should be noted that we employ maximum-likelihood estimation to fit the initial timing model to the signal-injected simulated TOAs in both of these cases, saving the resulting post-fit timing model and TOAs as \texttt{par} and \texttt{tim} files.
+We gather from these studies that the strength of these LGWM signals is essentially provided by their amplitude conveniently characterized by $\log_{10} \mathcal{S}$, as listed in Table.~\ref{param:tab}.
+In Fig.~\ref{fig:snrs}, we plot our signals are on the top of injected timing residuals for specific pulsars.
+We inject a LGWM signal with an amplitude of 1$\mu s$ ($\log_{10} \mathcal{S}=-6$) for the LGWM+CURN and LGWM+CURN+IRN scenarios, considering both noisy (J1024-0719) and less noisy (J1909-3744) pulsars.
+These visualizations demonstrate that our signal becomes more evident for less noisy pulsars, indicating that the above amplitude serves as a proxy for the underlying signal-to-noise ratio.

 In these simulated datasets, we conduct LGWM+CURN and LGWM+CURN+IRN searches respectively utilizing our pipeline outlined in Section~\ref{sec:LGWM_signals} and employing the priors specified in Table~\ref{param:tab}, specifically the uniform prior on $\log_{10}\mathcal{S}$.
-For LGWM+CURN+IRN searches, the IRN parameters for each pulsar are fixed to their injected values to simplify the analysis and expedite completion within a reasonable time frame.
+For both searches, we utilized \ptm~using various proposals specific to the parameters, such that: \texttt{JumpProposal.draw\_from\_prior} with a weight of 5, and \texttt{JumpProposal.draw\_from\_par\_prior} with a weight of 10 for both CURN and IRN parameters, and 30 for the LGWM parameter.
+Additionally, we organized three distinct groups, each containing IRN parameters (1 copy), CURN parameters (10 copies), and LGWM parameters (2 copies), which were then passed to \ptm~to enhance convergence.
+Furthermore, we employed parallel tempering with four geometrically spaced temperatures.
 The posterior samples from these two searches are shown as corner plots in Fig.~\ref{inj_NG12.5_44psr}, both for LGWM+CURN and LGWM+CURN+IRN Analyses.

 A close inspection of our several corner plots reveals that most of the extrinsic linear GW memory parameters are accurately recovered within a 3$\sigma$ range of the injected parameters.
 However, certain intrinsic parameters like the total mass ($M$) and the mass ratio ($q$) of the black hole pairs are rather unconstrained.
 These occurrences are clarified by the given argument.
 The parameter $M$ influences the PTA signal $s_{+,\times}(t)$ given in Eq.~\eqref{eq:ana} through the amplitude $\mathcal{S}$, regarded as a free parameter, while $q$ affects the signal shape weakly via PN corrections to the orbital dynamics.